MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-MgUser | Format-List ID, DisplayName

 14. Now that you know the ObjectID of the recently enabled Service Support Administrator role and the ObjectID of Patti's user account, you can assign the role to Patti.
-This will be a multi-step process. <br/>

-	- You will copy the ID for Patti's user account.
-	- You will run a command that creates a variable containing the directory object for Patti's user account.
-When typing in this command, you will paste in the ID that you just copied for Patti's user account. <br/>
-	- You will copy the ID for the Service Support Administrator role that was displayed in step 12.
-	- You will run a command that assigns that variable containing Patti's user object to the Service Support Administrator role.
-When typing in this command, you will paste in the ID that you just copied for for the Service Support Administrator role. <br/>
+Perform each of the following steps to complete this process: <br/>

 	a.
 In the previous command, you displayed the list of active users.
 Highlight the ID for Patti's account and copy it (**Ctrl+C**) to the clipboard. <br/>